coreruleset/coreruleset/util/crs-rules-check/README.md

         setvar:'tx.sql_injection_score=+%{tx.critical_anomaly_score}'"
 ```

-In this rule, the `ctl:autidLogParts=+E` is in wrong place, because some non-disruptive actions will be executed on non-disruptive rules (most CRS rules are non-disruptive) even if the chained rules are not satisfied.
+In this rule, the `ctl:auditLogParts=+E` is in wrong place, because some non-disruptive actions will be executed on non-disruptive rules (most CRS rules are non-disruptive) even if the chained rules are not satisfied.

 See the CRS issue [#2530](https://github.com/coreruleset/coreruleset/issues/2530)